Other Indefinite-Lived Intangible Assets

 NOTE 11.
 OTHER INDEFINITE-LIVED INTANGIBLE ASSETS

-Other indefinite-lived intangible consists of mastheads, or the graphic elements that identify our publications to readers and advertisers.
+Other indefinite-lived intangible assets consist of mastheads, or the graphic elements that identify our publications to readers and advertisers.
 These include customized typeset page headers, section headers, and column graphics as well as other name and identity stylized elements within the body of each publication.
 We are not aware of any legal, competitive, economic or other factors that materially limit the useful life of our mastheads.
 We account for mastheads in accordance with FASB ASC Topic 350

 Intangibles—Goodwill and Other.
 We do not amortize mastheads, but rather test for impairment annually or more frequently if events or circumstances indicate that an asset may be impaired.